Tourist signage

 What is it?

 Tourist signage helps road users reach their destination quickly and safely.
-Businesses can apply to the municipality for tourist signage (a brown sign).
+Business owners can apply to the municipality for tourist signage (a brown sign).

 How does it work?

-We only place brown signs in necessary locations.
-The signs are not intended for advertising purposes.
-The guidelines we use to determine eligibility for tourist signage can be found in the Object Signage Policy.
+We only install brown signs where necessary.
+These signs are not intended to serve as advertising.
+The guidelines we use to determine eligibility for tourist signage can be found in the Site Signage Policy at .

-You can check whether your business is eligible for a brown sign by following the step-by-step plan 'Applying for tourist signage'.
+You can find out if your business is eligible for a brown sign by following the step-by-step guide "Applying for Tourist Signage."

 Requests for tourist signage:

-1. Please send an email to info@westmaasenwaal.nl requesting the installation of a tourist sign.
+- Please send an email to info@westmaasenwaal.nl requesting that a tourist sign be installed.

 - the address and name to be displayed on the brown signs

-- evidence of how the company fits within the recreation and tourism sector.
-You can use the tourist signage flow chart for this.
-Also state the opening hours, whether everyone is allowed to enter during opening hours, and how you deal with tourists who want to visit (the activity).
+- an explanation of how the company fits into the recreation and tourism sector.
+You may use the tourism signage flowchart for this.
+Also include the opening hours, whether everyone is allowed to enter during opening hours, and how you handle tourists who wish to visit (the activity). - The municipality will determine whether the business qualifies as a recreational facility and is therefore eligible to use these signs.
+If this is not the case, you will receive a written denial from us.
+You may always file an appeal against this decision.

-4. Does the application meet the conditions?
-Then we will forward it to Uiterwaarde.
-Uiterwaarde will contact you and send you a quote with the design of the sign, the visual specifications, the installation, and maintenance.
-Our traffic experts will check the visual specifications before you receive them.
+- Does the application meet the Requirements?
+If so, we will forward it to Uiterwaarde.
+Uiterwaarde will contact you and then send you a quote that includes the sign design, the visual specifications, installation, and maintenance.
+Our traffic experts will review the visual specifications before you receive them.

-5. A contract for the maintenance of the brown signs is mandatory.
+- A contract for the maintenance of the brown signs is required.
 Uiterwaarde will draw up a contract in consultation with you.

 More information

 There are no longer any subsidies available for the purchase of brown signs.
-The costs of the sign and its maintenance are entirely borne by the applicant.
+The cost of the sign and its maintenance are entirely the responsibility of the applicant.

-The uniform signage system complies with European guidelines (CROW) and ensures that traffic is properly directed to recreational businesses.
+The standardized signage system complies with European guidelines (CROW) and ensures that motorists are effectively directed to recreational businesses.